mirkin/pi-word-clock/docs/new_pi_setup.md

 set modeline " allows you to do make settings in a file using # vim: tabstop=8 etc.

-hjkl to move cursor, ESC normal mode, i insert, a append :q! quit don't save, :wq save and quit u undo, ctrl r redo, U undo entire line, p inserts text just deleted after cursor, r replace char with next char to be typed, c change so ce then type will change end of a word c$ change to end of line ctrl g - line number and col etc.
+hjkl to move cursor, ESC  or ctrl-[ normal mode, i insert, a append :q! quit don't save, :wq save and quit u undo, ctrl r redo, U undo entire line, p inserts text just deleted after cursor, r replace char with next char to be typed, c change so ce then type will change end of a word c$ change to end of line ctrl g - line number and col etc.

+**USEFUL**
+J - Join current line with next line, brings next line up and appends

 :! followed by any shell command to execute a command